Leisure Centre Interior Waasmunster

 interior design new sports centre, cultural centre, theatre & library

-The municipality's decision to build the Leisure Complex at the heart of Waasmunster is a resolute choice to strengthen the village centre.
-The combination of a sports and culture programme within the leisure complex provides a perfect opportunity to bring people of various ages or from different walks of life together.
+The municipality's decision to relocate the 'De Meermin' Leisure Centre to Abdij van Roosenberglaan, in the heart of Waasmunster, is a resolute choice for a consolidated village centre.
+The combination of a sports and culture programme provides an excellent opportunity to bring people with various ages or from different walks of life together.
+The project brings about a remarkable synergy between the small-scale richness of village life and the new multifunctional programme.

-The interior design aims to complete the overall concept as well as reinforce it.
-It seeks to do this in terms of spatial experience, use of materials and user comfort.
-Programmatically, a clear division had already been made between the various functions.
-The interior design gives a sense of uniformity by making consistent use of materials and a similar formal language.
-It was a conscious decision to blur the boundaries between the inside and outside and between the different functions.
-The well-considered lighting design (both inside and outside) and the arrangement of the surrounding park and the central courtyard share the same objective.
-An interconnected entity with a strong and unambiguous narrative.
+The interior design completes and reinforces the overall concept.
+POLO interior design opts for a consistent use of materials and a transparent formal language in order to create a sense of cohesion and continuity.
+It is a conscious decision to blur the boundaries between the inside and outside, and between the different functions.
+The well-considered lighting design (both inside and outside) and the arrangement of the surrounding park and the leisure square share the same objective.

-The building is characterised by the use of honest, no-nonsense, robust and pure materials: concrete, wood and glass.
-The interior design strives to build on this while adding warmth and colour.
-Materials selected for the interior include polished concrete, black wire mesh, granite bricks, wood (both for floors and walls) and textile (carpets, curtains, wall covering) in a variety of warm rusty brown shades.
+The building's outer facades are characterised by the use of honest and robust materials: concrete, wood and glass.
+The interior design builds on this logic, adding subtle colour accents and a dose of material tactility.
+Materials selected for the interior include polished concrete and concrete slabs (floors), wood (both for floors and walls), black wire mesh (finishing), and textile (carpets, curtains, wall covering) in a variety of warm shades.

 winning competition design